StanChart bets on transaction banking as trade flows shift east

-DUBAI, June 10 Standard Chartered plans to expand its transaction banking business to capture global trade flows that are increasingly shifting east, a senior executive said.
+DUBAI Standard Chartered (STAN.L) plans to expand its transaction banking business to capture global trade flows that are increasingly shifting east, a senior executive said.

 The bank, which makes about four-fifths of its operating profit in Asia and the Middle East, aims to develop operations in countries such as Iraq, Mozambique and Myanmar as part of expansion plans for 2013, Karen Fawcett, its global head of transaction banking business, told Reuters.